 To identify the best audio editors for you, start by figuring out how you’ll use the software.
 Creatives seeking professional music production software will absolutely have different requirements to those recording A/V marketing assets or joining the podcast revolution.

-Mac owners already get the free audio editor GarageBand - and, as one of Apple’s best music production software tools, it may hit all your basic needs.
+Mac owners already get the free audio editor GarageBand - and, as one of the best free audio editors, it may hit all your basic needs.
 In our guide to the best music-making software, we called it “the perfect gateway into music production, and a clear path to Logic Pro (Apple’s fully-functional professional DAW).”
 For content creators in Adobe's ecosphere, there's the excellent Audition.

 For everyone else looking for alternatives to Adobe Audition and Apple GarageBand, we’ve tested the best audio editors and music production software on Windows and Mac.

 Harmonize your music production software with the best audio PCs and best laptops for music production.

 Today's best audio editor deals

 Adobe Audition is a comprehensive toolkit for music production and audio editing, allowing for multi-track, waveform, and spectral display for the mixing, editing, and restoring of audio.
 The result is the ability to polish the finishing for standalone audio as well as video.
 This powerful audio app is available either as a standalone or as part of the Adobe Creative Cloud.

 See our guide, How to try Adobe Audition for free or with Creative Cloud